 According to the Holmfirth Express the ‘new’ Philharmonic Band was formed in 1908.
 The conductor was C.A.Wood and the leader S.W.Bray.
 The ‘orchestra’ consisted of about 30 instrumentalists and presented a concert each year in the village.
 The band disbanded in 1914/1915.

 I have two further references to the Band that occur in obituaries.
 The first was for Private Charles Woodhead who was a member of the Band and played the clarinet.
 He was 20 years old when he was killed in 1916 fighting for his country in WW1 in Europe.
-The second was for William Hobson who died in March 1927 aged 77 .
+The second was for William Hobson of Outlane who died in March 1927 aged 77 .
 He was a member of the band and a familiar figure with his cello.
+He was also a member of the United Methodist string band – see below.

 1. Coronation -Netherthong – June 22nd.
-1911.
-Was this taken outside the Parish Church?
+1911 probably taken outside the Parish Church?

 2. Peace Celebration – Nether Thong – July 16th.
 1919.
 Could this have been taken at Deanhouse Workhouse.?